 Abdonnie Holder is an animal care technician at Memorial Sloan Kettering Cancer Center.
 Ms. Holder served as a laboratory assistant for the Vaccine Center.

 Denise Rogers will be attending Rutgers University for her graduate studies in Fall 2022.

 Amber Cornelius is an associate scientist at Hexagon Bio.
 Ms. Cornelius served as an associate research scientist for the Vaccine Center.

 Laura Frye, MPH

-Laura Frye is a laboratory data analyst/SAS programmer at IQVIA, The Human Data Science CompanyTM.
-During her tenure with the Mulligan lab, Ms. Frye served as a senior research technician for the NYU Langone Vaccine Center.
+Laura Frye is a laboratory data analyst/SAS programmer at IQVIA, The Human Data Science Company.
+During her tenure with the Mulligan Lab, Ms. Frye served as a senior research technician for the Vaccine Center.

 Lilin Lai, MD

-Dr. Lilin Lai is a senior scientist in the Vaccine and Treatment Evaluation Unit of the Hope Clinic, the clinical trial arm of the Emory School of Medicine’s Vaccine Center in Decatur, GA.
-Dr. Lai was a critical member of the Mulligan lab and served as a research associate professor during the creation of the NYU Langone Vaccine Center.
+Dr. Lilin Lai is a senior scientist in the Vaccine and Treatment Evaluation Unit of the Hope Clinic, the clinical trial arm of the Emory School of Medicine’s Vaccine Center in Decatur, Georgia.
+Dr. Lai was a critical member of the Mulligan Lab and served as a research associate professor during the creation of the Vaccine Center.